KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents errors that occur when parsing Entity SQL command text.
 This exception is thrown when syntactic or semantic rules are violated.

-    throw [System.Data.EntitySqlException]::New("Represents errors that occur when parsing Entity SQL command text.
-This exception is thrown when syntactic or semantic rules are violated.")
+    throw [System.Data.EntitySqlException]::New('Represents errors that occur when parsing Entity SQL command text.
+This exception is thrown when syntactic or semantic rules are violated.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.EntitySqlException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.EntitySqlException.aspx)